 Silica is important in the synthesis of collagen in the body and how protein structures are built.
 As far back as the 1980s, scientists experimented with using silica to boost collagen synthesis in various cell types.
 Low levels of silica in the diet can lead to all kinds of problems and cause the body to become frail from impaired wound healing from poor tissue regeneration.

-Lack of this important element in the diet can lead to all the signs we associate with aging like thinning hair, fine lines, sagging skin and brittle nails which break easily.
+Lack of this important element in the diet can lead to all the signs we associate with aging like thinning hair, fine lines, sagging skin, and brittle nails which break easily.

 I actually look at fingernails often to check for signs of deficiencies.
 Fingernails grow pretty slow but leave a history by the way they grow (or don’t grow) and we can diagnose various vitamin and mineral deficiencies by looking at them.
+You can supplement vitamins which will cover the basics and help you maintain healthy hair, skin, and nails.

 How does silica help?